The Power of Remembering.

 The following Psalm 78, written by the same author, encourages us to teach future generations about Jesus.
 We have the power to influence and inspire our children and their children by remembering what God has done.

-That is what The Wall will do.
-Every one of the million answered prayers that will be in this landmark will reveal a part of God.
+This is why we are building a wall of answered prayer, so that hope is made visible for the next generations.
+One million answered prayers will make up this landmark revealing a part of God's goodness.
 Making a record of testimonies will allow generations to remember Jesus’ nature and His power to change lives.
 Together we will inspire generations of God’s goodness to turn their hearts from despair to praise.

 The Wall has been featured on